SmileYzn/stub/README.md

-## Template repository for Metamod-r plugin, ReHLDS and ReGameDLL_CS
+## Template repository for Metamod-R Plugin

 <p align="center">Create your plugin for Metamod-R and ReGameDLL_CS from this template repository.</p>